 Other nutrients needed for plants to flourish are magnesium, manganese, potassium, calcium, and carbon dioxide.

-How to Amend Phoenix Garden Soil
+How to Amend & Fertilize Phoenix Garden Soil

 Nitrogen stunts growth.
 You will want to amend the soil with stuff that increases your soil’s nitrogen.
-Compost, manure, and bone meal adds phosphorus to the soil.
-Manure, compost, bone meal, and iron chelate adds iron to the soil.
-Fish emulsion increases nitrogen, phosphorus, and potassium.

 Amending your Phoenix gardening soil is vital for healthy plant growth.
 Some of the best things to add to your soil includes: